Mini Zucchini Chocolate Chip Muffins

 Description

-EASY mini zucchini chocolate chip muffins recipe is made with basic ingredients + takes just 10 minutes prep.
-Perfect for kid’s breakfast, lunches, or snacks.
+This EASY mini zucchini chocolate chip muffin recipe is made with basic ingredients and is perfect for kids’ breakfasts, lunches, and snacks.

 Ingredients